The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Unstable realisation of the Casson-Sullivan invariant

-Consider the following diagram.
-By naturality of the assembly maps, if a normal invariant is hit by the map $h_*$ after being mapped down to $H_5(\mathcal{B}\pi;\Lg^s_\bullet)$, then its surgery obstruction must be zero.
-It follows that if the map $h_*$ is surjective then $\theta^s$ is the zero map.
 To try to understand this map $h_*$ better we will use the Atiyah-Hirzebruch spectral sequence (AHSS).
 Recall that the AHSS is a homology spectral sequence that computes the generalised homology of a space in terms of the regular homology of that space with coefficients in the generalised homologies of a point.
 In our particular case it computes, for a space~$K$,